-(h)(a) Whether a When the worker has an attending physician or authorized nurse practitioner who works in a group setting/facility and the worker sees another group member due to team practice, coverage, or on-call routines;-or
+(a) When the worker has an attending physician or authorized nurse practitioner who works in a group setting/facility and the worker sees another group member due to team practice, coverage, or on-call routines;

-(i)(b) When athe worker's attending physician or authorized nurse practitioner is not available and the worker sees a medical provider who is covering for that provider in their absence-; or
+(b) When the worker's attending physician or authorized nurse practitioner is not available and the worker sees a medical provider who is covering for that provider in their absence; or

-(4)(c) When athe worker has made an initial choice of is required to change attending physician or authorized nurse practitioner due to conditions beyond the worker's control.
+(c) When the worker is required to change attending physician or authorized nurse practitioner due to conditions beyond the worker's control.
 This could include, but is not limited to:

-- (A) When the attending physician or authorized nurse practitioner terminates practice or leaves the area; - (B) When the attending physician or authorized nurse practitioner is no longer willing to treat the worker; - (C) When the worker moves out of the area requiring more than a 50 mile commute to the attending physician or authorized nurse practitioner; - (D) When the period for treatment or services by a type B attending physician or an authorized nurse practitioner has expired (See Appendix A "Matrix for Health Care Provider Types"); - (E) When the authorized nurse practitioner is required to refer the worker to an attending physician for a closing examination or because of a possible worsening of the worker's condition following claim closure; - (F) When the worker becomes subject to a managed care organization (MCO) contract and subsequentlymust change to an attending physician or authorized nurse practitioner on the MCO's panel; - (G) When the worker who, at the time of MCO enrollment was required to change attending physician or authorized nurse practitioner, is disenrolled from an MCO; or - (H) When the worker has to change because their attending physician or authorized nurse practitioner is no longer qualified as an attending physician or authorized to continue providing compensable medical services.
+(A) When the attending physician or authorized nurse practitioner terminates practice or leaves the area;

+(B) When the attending physician or authorized nurse practitioner is no longer willing to treat the worker;

+(C) When the worker moves out of the area requiring more than a 50 mile commute to the attending physician or authorized nurse practitioner;

+(D) When the period for treatment or services by a type B attending physician or an authorized nurse practitioner has expired (See Appendix A "Matrix for Health Care Provider Types");

+(E) When the authorized nurse practitioner is required to refer the worker to an attending physician for a closing examination or because of a possible worsening of the worker's condition following claim closure;

+(F) When the worker becomes subject to a managed care organization (MCO) contract and must change to an attending physician or authorized nurse practitioner on the MCO's panel;

+(G) When the worker who, at the time of MCO enrollment was required to change attending physician or authorized nurse practitioner, is disenrolled from an MCO; or

+(H) When the worker has to change because their attending physician or authorized nurse practitioner is no longer qualified as an attending physician or authorized to continue providing compensable medical services.